EhsanBitaraf/dataset-mie-literature/docs/article.md

 #### Methodology

 In this study, we employed a structured and multi-stage approach to collect, process, and prepare a comprehensive dataset of articles from the Medical Informatics Europe (MIE) Conference.
-The primary tool used for this process was the Triple-A software, which facilitated data retrieval and preprocessing.
+The primary tool used for this process was the Triple-A software [], which facilitated data retrieval and preprocessing.
 This section outlines the various steps involved in constructing the dataset, including metadata acquisition, affiliation mining, and topic extraction.

 ##### Data Acquisition